Food, Nutrition and Dietetics

-The department of Food, Nutrition and Dietetics aims to improve the health of people through nutrition.
-This is through quality training that caters for both therapeutic and preventive/promotive nutrition care.
+The department of Food, Nutrition and Dietetics aims to improve the nutrition and health status of people.
+This is through quality training that caters training and research that caters for both preventive/promotive and therapeutic nutrition care.
 Nutrition being an ever emerging concern is geared to improve the health and wellbeing of individuals and communities.
-The department focuses on achieving the concerns raised in the Millennium Development Goals (MGDs) through its training, research and community service outreach.
+The department in partnership with other stakeholders in the scaling up movement (SUN) focuses on directing efforts to Kenya’s achievement of the Sustainable Development Goals (SDGs).
+This is through training, research and community service outreach.

 The department has made several collaborations with international institution like Columbia University, Oklahoma State University, East Carolina University and Toronto University.
 Staff and students from Oklahama State University joins Kenyatta University in May 2012 for an exchange program.
 In addition, a student intern from Mount Saint Vincent University is attached at the department from May 2012 for 3 months.
 The collaboration with Bioversity International has led to a sponsorship for a PhD student to undertake a complementary feeding study in Western Kenya.
 The local institutions include; FSAU- FAO, Diversity International, UN agencies, UNILIVER, UNICEF, WHO, WFP, Government Ministries (Health, Education, Agriculture, Planning), NGOS (World Vision, Care - Kenya, Concern World Wide, Catholic Relief Services, Children Christian Fund, GAIN, Micronutrients Initiative, MDG Center etc).
 The collaboration with the department is for research, capacity building of students in form of supervision internships and attachments, employment of students and funding of projects.